m2osw/snaplogger/README.md

     ${<name>[:<param>[=<value>]:...]}

-This syntax instead of %\<letter> was chosen because it's much more versatile.
+This syntax, instead of %\<letter>, was chosen because it's much more versatile.
 The following are parameters supported internally:

     # Functions
     ${...:align=left|right}     truncate keeps left or right size, padding